The Sea-Maiden: Campbell's version

 In Campbell's version, after the sea-maiden's external life is destroyed and it dies, the princess and her husband are walking one day, when the man notices a castle in the distance, in the woods.
 Curious about the place, he asks the princess if any one dwells there, but the princess warns him against going there.
 Despite her objections, the man goes to the castle in the woods and meets a crone by the entrance.
-She recognizes him as a fisher's son and bids him enter first.
-As soon as he enters, she takes out a Slachdan druidhach on him and he falls.
+She recognizes him as a fisherman's son and bids him enter first.
+As soon as he enters, she takes out a Slachdan druidhach, which she uses on him (in another translation, the witch knocks him out with a blow) and he falls.

 The princess weeps for her missing husband.
-Back to the fisherman's hut, the tree thar represents his elder son's life withers, so the fisherman's second son goes to the princess's kingdom.
+Back to the fisherman's hut, the tree that represents his elder son's life withers, so the fisherman's second son goes to the princess's kingdom.
 He is also informed of the castle in the woods and goes to check there himself.
 He meets the same crone, who uses the Slachdan druidhach on him, and he also falls.

 At last, the fisherman's youngest son sees that the middle son's tree also withers, and follows the same road to the king's castle.
 Once there, the youngest learns of the black castle in the woods.
 He also goes there and meets the same crone.
 He draws his sword and beheads her, but the sword falls out of his hands, and the crone places her head on its place.
 The youngest brother's dog attacks the crone, but she uses her "club of magic" on the animal.
 The youngest brother struggles with the witch, takes her Slachdan druidhach and uses it on her.
 The crone dies at once.
 He finds the bodies of his elder brothers and uses the club on both to revive them.
 They gather the crone's gold and silver as spoils and go back to the king's palace.
 The elder son remains with the princess, while his brothers return to their father's house.

 Analysis

+The story includes the "rash promise" motif.